justin8/justin8-ghost/README.md

 **home**
  The home in which all files will reside.
 (Optional)

+**service_type**
+ Can be either 'systemd' or 'docker'.
+Locations of data will remain the same for user data, However, if it is set to 'docker' the host IP will always be 0.0.0.0 due to limitations in docker.

 **version**
  The version of ghost to install.
 Specifying a new version will update installed instances to the new (or old) version.
 (Optional)

 **host**
  Host IP to listen on.
 (Optional) Defaults to localhost.
+ This is ignored when service_type = docker

 **port**
  Default port to listen on.
 (Optional) Defaults to 2368.